Defamation Damages: What are they?

-Also called actual damages, compensatory damages are the monies an individual or company loses as a direct result of the defendant’s actions.
+Also called actual damages, compensatory damages are the monies an individual or company loses as a direct result of a defendant’s actions.
 Expectation damages, which are similar, are often used in contract law.

 Speculative Defamation Damages

 - Lost business due to a defamatory review on Yelp! or other review site;

 - Any cost that you or your business will have to pay, singular to your industry, as a result of the defamation.

 Consequential Defamation Damages

-Consequential damages can either be calculated by estimating the amount of money the plaintiff would have made if it were not for the actions of the defendant.
-A plaintiff can also make an argument for consequential damages if the action of the defendant will result in more costs.
+Consequential damages are calculated by estimating the amount of money a plaintiff would have made if an act of defamation hadn’t be committed.
+A plaintiff can also make an argument for consequential damages if the actions of the defendants results in more costs.

 Punitive Defamation Damages

 In defamation cases, punitive damages are not awarded as regularly as speculative, consequential or compensatory damages.
-Also, depending on what state the case is filed will determine whether or not you’ll be able to try for punitive damages.
+Some jurisdictions don’t even allow punitive damages in defamation cases.

-If you’re ready to engage a person or entity that published defamatory material, by filing an online defamation lawsuit, contact us today.
-We’ve helped hundreds of others with their defamation litigation needs, our rates are reasonable, and we always aim to get the job done as quickly and effectively as possible.
-We look forward to assisting you with your situation.
+If you’re ready to confront a person or business that published defamatory material about you, contact us today.
+We’ve helped hundreds of people with their defamation litigation needs, our rates are reasonable, and we always aim to get the job done as quickly and effectively as possible.